Advanced Methods in Applied Statistics

 (Python, C/C++/C11, Ruby, R, Rust, JAVA, Julia, or MatLab) for the

 course.
 At a minimum, students should have accumulated at least 100

-hours of writing, modifying, and debugging code in a single
+hours of writing, modifying, and debugging code in at least one of

-software language.
-If you have any questions or concerns about the
+If you have any questions or concerns about the coding competency

 - The ability and experience to install external software packages, e.g. a MultiNest Bayesian inference package or “emcee” Markov Chain Monte Carlo sampler.

 - Completion of “Applied Statistics: From Data to Results”, or equivalent, is strongly encouraged but not strictly required.